 Here are some facts and advice regarding winter tires (also known as snow tires) and the importance of them:

-- Cold temperatures affects braking: Once the temperature drops below 7 degrees Celsius, snow tires do a better job of gripping and braking than all-season tires do due to the softer rubber compound that they are made of.
+- Cold temperatures affect braking: Once the temperature drops below 7 degrees Celsius, snow tires do a better job of gripping and braking than all-season tires do due to the softer rubber compound that they are made of.
 While all seasons tend to start losing grip as the temperature approaches freezing, winter tires are designed with the cold weather in mind and can remain softer as the weather drops.

 - Be careful about buying used: While used snow tires might seem like a bargain, think about it for a second.
 If you buy used tires through a private sale, you have no recourse if they wear out quickly and then you’re forced to buy another set.
 Plus you can’t really be sure unless you closely inspect the tires to ensure that there is no premature wear, cracks or other problems or if the tires have been patched due to punctures.
 While a new set seems more expensive, if they last 5 winters or longer the cost gets depreciated over a longer period of time nullifying much of the savings of a used set that might only last 1 or 2 seasons.

-- Get the best brand that you can afford: While getting a separate set of tires from your all seasons does cost more, the difference between all seasons and snow tires can be significant.
+- Get the best brand that you can afford: While getting a separate set of tires from your all-seasons does cost more, the difference between all-seasons and snow tires can be significant.
 Studies show that a good set of four winter tires helps you stop much quicker than all seasons in snowy, icy conditions.
 A good set of winter tires is much better in winter than a great set of all seasons.

 Winter Tires аnd Their Importance